-The Council on Aging provides vehicles and drivers to assist with Special Needs evacuation.
-Provides care services to client elderly population.
+The Council on Aging provides vehicles and drivers to assist with their residents.
+They also provide care services to the Okaloosa County elderly population.

 The Council on Aging will work within the structure of the National Incident Management System (NIMS)/ICS per federal mandate.